Club

 FLASHER: The flasher looks similar to a load switch but only has two status LEDs, as opposed to the Load Switch's three LEDs.
 When power is applied to the flasher the two outputs alternate flash at a standard rate of 56 Flashes per Minute.
 A flasher has many uses, one of which is to control the intersection during a controller failure.
 Power is transferred to the flasher via a series of transfer relays in the event the MMU (or Conflict Monitor) picks up a fault.
 In older cabinets the flasher provided "Night Flash" Most controllers now have that built in to their programming.

-The power panel contains all the breakers and other various electrical components to step down power to the cabinet.
+POWER PANEL: The power panel contains all the breakers and other various electrical components to step down power to the cabinet.
 Power panels may also contain standard 120 volt outlets for various uses

 MASTER/LOCAL (CLOSED LOOP) SYSTEMS